This pasta dish is unique.

 - ¾ pound pasta, I like to use fettuccini, linguine, or spaghetti with this sauce

 - 4 cups spinach

-- 3 tbsp fresh parsley, minced, plus more for garnish
+- 2 Tbsp fresh parsley, minced, plus more for serving, if desired

 Make the sauce

-- To the bowl of your food processor, add the pine nuts, garlic cloves, sea salt, paprika, smoked paprika, onion powder, garlic powder, black pepper, Parmesan (if using), and nutritional yeast (if using).
+- To the bowl of your food processor, add the pine nuts, garlic cloves, sea salt, paprika, smoked paprika, onion powder, garlic powder, black pepper, Parmesan, and nutritional yeast (if using).